P0171Sensors

 • Hesitation or stumbling on acceleration

-• Slightly lower fuel economy than normal
+• Slightly reduced fuel economy

-• Engine may feel sluggish at low speeds
+• Engine may feel sluggish at low speeds or struggle to hold a steady idle

 Can you still drive?